cruppstahl/minicms/README.md

 [ ] Use case: host technical documentation
     [x] Rename impl to core
-    [x] Move command line option handlers to cmd (help, version, run, dump) [ ] Support inline yaml for metadata (not in a separate file!)
+    [x] Move command line option handlers to cmd (help, version, run, dump) [ ] Rename "dump" command line option to "static" (including Makefile!)
+    [ ] Move file generation logic to new file (content.go) [ ] Add metadata option to ignore header/footer
+    	[ ] Add this to the tests
+    [ ] Introduce a plugin mechanism
+    	[x] ContentTypePlugins depend on content type and file extension, and transform a whole file
+    	[x] Rewrite current logic as a new plugin
+    	[ ] The plugins decide about the mimetype
+    	[ ] The plugins decide whether header/footer is included (false for text/html)
+		-> this is stored in the metadata, and evaluated in the router [ ] Support inline yaml for metadata (not in a separate file!)
     	[ ] Should we still support the old file format? - yes!
     	[ ] Add this to the tests
-    [ ] Add metadata option to ignore header/footer
-    	[ ] Add this to the tests
-    [ ] Introduce a plugin mechanism
-    	[ ] ContentTypePlugins depend on content type and file extension, and transform a whole file
-    	[ ] Their ContentTypeManager (contenttype.go) gives them access to templates and metadata
-    	[ ] This is a new plugin (plugins/contenttype/html.go)
     [ ] Raw text is used as is, without header/footer [ ] This is a new plugin (plugins/contenttype/text.go)
     [ ] Support markdown templating and formatting